Posts

 Image

-By Shine Esi Kwawukumey Sir Sam Jonah @ WIUC Fire Side Chat The School of Communication Studies at Wisconsin International University College, Ghana (WIUC-GH), on Wednesday hosted a captivating fireside chat with Sir Sam Jonah, the distinguished Ghanaian business executive and former President of AngloGold Ashanti.
+By Shine Esi Kwawukumey Sir Sam Jonah @ WIUC Fire Side Chat The School of Communication Studies at Wisconsin International University College, Ghana (WIUC-GH), on Wednesday 24th September, 2025 hosted a captivating fireside chat with Sir Sam Jonah, the distinguished Ghanaian business executive and former President of AngloGold Ashanti.
 The session, themed “My Leadership Journey”, brought together students, faculty, and guests for an evening of reflection, dialogue, and inspiration.
 The event formed part of the School’s ongoing seminar series, instituted in 2016 to bridge academia and industry by engaging thought leaders in conversations that inspire and prepare students for real-world challenges.
 Mrs. Baaba Cofie, Dean School of Communication studies Delivering a warm welcome, Mrs. Baaba Cofie, Dean of the School of Communication Studies, described the encounter as an opportunity for students to learn beyond textbooks.
-She highlighted the School’s commitment to preparing studen...
+She highlighted the School’s commitmen...

 Ghana-China Climate Summit Pushes Green Transition